internetarchive/sandcrawler/proposals/2019_ingest.md

 ### Open Questions

 Do direct aggregator/repositories crawls need to go through this process?
-Eg arxiv.org or pubmed.
+Eg arxiv.org or pubmed central.
 I guess so, otherwise how do we get full file metadata (size, other hashes)?

 When recording hit status for a URL (ingest result), is that status dependent on the crawl context?
 Eg, for save-paper-now we might want to require GROBID.